neerajram30/God-s-Eye/README.md

 if __name__=='__main__':
     app.run(debug=True)
 ```
-For running this app on production environment you can uncomment this code
+For running this app on production environment you can uncomment this code, the CCTV will only open when this option is enabled.

 ```py
 if __name__ == '__main__':